daksyonov/TCS/Concurrency.md

 ### Synchronous & Asynchronous Task Execution

 Sync task execution returns control to queue only after the task has been executed, thereby locking the queue.
-In contrast async task execution returns control immediately after sending the task on some other queue, thereby not locking the queue.
+In contrast async task execution returns control immediately after scheduling the task.

 Consider the code: